DomiAb/UCSD-CSE-118-Team-4/docs/message_formats.md

 ```

 ### Answer from /select-input (POST) Endpoint
 No information needs to be sent to the HoloLens.
 Therefore there will be no response body.
-**Response:** No response body.
 The server should return HTTP status code `204 No Content`.